tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * You may notice the compiler is saying to "avoid using now/block.timestamp" -- this is because of the inherent inaccuracy of the current time caused by the average blocktime.

 * In Ethereum, the accuracy of `now` will always fluctuate based on the average blocktime.
 For the majority of our use cases, we can get away with a 15 second window.

-  However, timing-critical applications will need to use special contracts called "Oracles" that can provide the exact current time, but we will not need to engineer these in our case, but keep this in mind for the future, if you decide to build timing-critical decentralized applications.
+  * Timing-critical applications will need to use special contracts called "Oracles" that can provide the exact current time.
+Note: we will not need to engineer these in our case, but any timing-critical decentralized applications may need Oracles.

 Now, add the locking functionality by adding `unlock_time = now + 24 hours;` just before the `msg.sender.transfer`.